albmar85-uoc/psa-tech-test/README.md

 Overall, the main challenge was not writing the integration itself, but ensuring it followed secure, scalable, and production-aligned design principles while remaining simple and easy to understand.

+## Security Considerations

+The implementation follows standard security practices:

+* Secret keys stored only in environment variables
+* PaymentIntent created exclusively server-side
+* Only client_secret exposed to frontend
+* Stripe Elements handles all card data
+* Backend never processes raw payment details

+This keeps the integration within minimal PCI scope.
+It would be responsibility of the implementer to review, validate, and ensure that all security requirements and compliance measures are properly met before deploying this solution to a production environment.

 ---

-## Potential Production Enhancements
+## Potential Enhancements

-Given more time, this integration could be extended to better reflect a production-grade partner implementation.
+Given more time, this integration could be extended to better reflect a production implementation.

-### Webhooks
+#### Webhooks

 Add Stripe webhooks to handle asynchronous events: